-Shahid also has a reputation for looking after vulnerable clients including young people and those with mental health difficulties.
+Shahid’s reputation also extends to looking after vulnerable clients including young people and those with mental health difficulties.
 Amongst the strong client base, he regularly represents professionals from all walks of life such as solicitors, immigration advisors, pharmacists and banking officials who face allegations which could damage their professional and personal reputation.
-His interests also include white collar investigations, defending those accused or charged with immigration offences and those cases where the evidence is voluminous.
+His interests also include white-collar investigations, defending those accused or charged with immigration offences and those cases where the evidence is voluminous.
 What can be said without question is that Shahid Khan makes sure the firm provides the same level of exceptionally high standard of attention and care to all of his clients.

 Some of Shahid’s most recent notable cases are below:

-R v MLR and others (Kingston Crown Court) – Operation Slipstream; Representing the main defendant in a conspiracy involving 17 Defendants.
+R v MLR and others (Kingston Crown Court) – Operation Slipstream; Represented the main defendant in a conspiracy involving 17 Defendants.
 It is said that our client was involved in the production and supply of fraudulent documents for use in fraud against the Home Office, the United States Embassy, to a bank for mortgage purposes and to various local councils.
-The case involves a large amount of evidence in the form of documentary evidence, telephone evidence and banking evidence.
-The case is being prosecuted by the International Justice and Organised Crime Division of the CPS and the complexity is such that the case had to be split into 4 different trials.
+The case involved a large amount of evidence in the form of documentary evidence, telephone evidence and banking evidence.
+The case was being prosecuted by the International Justice and Organised Crime Division of the CPS and the complexity was such that the case had to be split into 4 different trials.

 R v MAR and others (Blackfriars Crown Court) – Operation Falcon; Represented one of the lead defendants in a multi-handed conspiracy to defraud.
 It is alleged that this was a sophisticated and large scale internet-enabled banking fraud involving over £12 million.
 This case involved over 400,000 pages of complex phone, computer and banking documents.
 The complexity arises from the hacking of various companies on an international scale.
 The trial lasted over 4 months.